Arizona Spring Break Road Trips

 To truly experience the famous rusty hues of Sedona, take a drive up to Red Rock and Slide Rock state parks.
 Enjoy a stroll through Oak Creek Canyon at Slide Rock, and take a dip in the cool mountain stream if you're so inclined before venturing south again and hitting the trails at Red Rock State Park!

-After decent fall and winter precipitation, the southern parks should be awash in their infamous wildflower blooms!
-Even during years without great rainfall, these parks still give off gorgeous spring views and laid back desert vibes.
+Even during years without great rainfall, these parks still give off gorgeous spring views and laid-back desert vibes.
 Springtime weather is great for hiking, and the vibrant spring sights and mild temps are impossible to beat!
 Stick close to Phoenix at Lost Dutchman State Park in Apache Junction, your key to exploring the famed Superstition Mountains.
-Enjoy some desert camping or stay in one of the new cabins!
-Feeling adventurous...Then hike trails like the moderate Treasure Loop, or summon up your determination and hike the more difficult Siphon Draw to Flat Iron.
+Enjoy some desert camping or stay in one of the air-conditioned cabins!
+Feeling adventurous?...Then hike trails like the moderate Treasure Loop, or summon up your determination and hike the more difficult Siphon Draw to Flat Iron.

 Picacho Peak State Park, 90 minutes south of Phoenix and just 30 minutes outside of Tucson, is a great place to stop on your southern Arizona adventure!
 Picacho Peak's campgrounds make a great home base within view of the iconic peak, and plenty of hiking opportunities stretching across the vast desert landscapes.
-Just 30 minutes southeast of Picacho in Tucson, you'll find Catalina State Park, an incredible experience at the base of the Santa Catalina Mountains.
+Plus, if the wildflowers are popping, this is the place to be!
+Next, just 30 minutes southeast of Picacho in Tucson, you'll find Catalina State Park, an incredible experience at the base of the Santa Catalina Mountains.
 Catalina's trails will lead you to beautiful creeks and waterfalls you never thought you could experience in the arid Sonoran Desert.
 If you prefer, you can set up your campsite here and call this park home for the week with easy access to new adventures!

 Look no further than Patagonia Lake State Park as a hub for your southern Arizona spring break adventures!
 This hidden gem boasts a gorgeous lake with boat-in campsites, white sand beach, and awesome fishing!
 The camping cabins or RV and tent sites, provide quick access to the swimming area, and opportunities for birding, hiking, and exploring.
 This fantastic destination is within reach of several southern Arizona parks, like Tombstone Courthouse, Tubac Presidio, and adjacent Sonoita Creek Natural Area.